Benchmark

 Frequently Asked Questions

-How often should a RAG knowledge base sync with source content?
+How often should you sync a RAG knowledge base?

 3x productivity.